arzwa/MultilocusIsland/docs/draft-hapdip2.md

 on equilibrium differentiation and thresholds for swamping when local adaptation is polygenic, it is important to assess to what extent these carry over to finite populations.
-Indeed, @sachdeva2022 showed that, for small effective population sizes, the sharp thresholds for swamping predicted by the deterministic multilocus theory (when $Ls$ is appreciable) need not apply, and that the critical migration rate may be significantly reduced.
+Indeed, @sachdeva2022 showed that, for small values of $N_es$, the sharp thresholds for swamping predicted by deterministic multilocus theory need not apply, and that the critical migration rate may be significantly reduced.
-Furthermore, for all but the largest populations, the observed frequency of a locally adaptive allele (and hence differentiation between the mainland and island) at migration-selection-drift balance in the model (as outlined in
-@sec:model) may deviate substantially from the deterministic approximation, so that it becomes important to understand the *distribution* of allele frequencies on the island.
+Furthermore, as long as selection is not much stronger than drift (i.e. $N_es$ is not very large), the observed frequency of a locally adaptive allele (and hence differentiation between the mainland and island) at migration-selection-drift balance may deviate substantially from the deterministic limit, so that it becomes important to understand the *distribution* of allele frequencies on the island.

 ![
 Genetic drift reduces the strength of a homogeneous multilocus barrier to gene